tum-gis/sddi-security-federation-framework/Google-IdP/README.md

 1. Go to the [Google API Console](https://console.developers.google.com/), create an OAuth application.
 Then create credentials for an OAuth web application.
     This will give a Google client ID and a secret.

+1. Since the default directory for certificates and private keys for SimpleSAMLPHP is in the directory ``/var/google-idp/vendor/simplesamlphp/simplesamlphp/cert`` as given in the variable ``'certdir' => 'cert/''`` in the file ``/var/google-idp/vendor/simplesamlphp/simplesamlphp/config/config.php``:
+    + EITHER change the path to the variable ``certdir``
+    + OR create symbolic links to existing certificates and private keys in the directory ``/etc/ssl/certs/``:
+    ```bash
+    cd /var/google-idp/vendor/simplesamlphp/simplesamlphp
+    mkdir cert
+    cd cert
+    ln -s /etc/ssl/certs/google-idp_cert.pem ./
+    ln -s /etc/ssl/certs/google-idp_key.pem ./
+    ln -s /etc/ssl/certs/google-idp_chain.pem ./
+    ```

 1. Configure the file ``/var/google-idp/vendor/simplesamlphp/simplesamlphp/config/authsources.php``
     (for more information on the configuration parameters, please refer to